Home of Winnie the Pooh in East Sussex

 “People say nothing is impossible, but I do nothing every day.”

-James says this is an important fundraiser for the Forest.
+James says this was an important fundraiser for the Forest.
 He said: “We are working hard to secure the long-term future of Ashdown Forest.
 The Forest welcomes over 1.5 million visits a year and looking after the area and so many people requires a great deal of funding.
 That is why we were delighted when the owners of Cotchford Farm approached us to offer opening their gardens to raise funds for the Forest.”

 Cotchford Farm and Winnie the Pooh